FAQ’s About OBA

 6. What is your Wait Pool and how is it managed?
 Our wait pool is made up those applicants who have qualified for admission but there were no available spots.
 Our wait pool is not a “list” with a position ranking (1,2,3) but rather a “pool” of applicants that are all reviewed should an opening become available.

 7. Do the students have to wear uniforms?
 What is the dress code?
 OBA does not require uniforms.
 The goal of the dress code is to be neat, clean, appropriate and modest.
-The details of dress code are addressed in the school handbook.
+The details of dress code are addressed in the student handbook.
 Generally the students are allowed a great deal of freedom and individuality with regard to dress code.

 8. What kind of activities do you offer?
 OBA offers a wide range of activities entailing service, academics, sports, the arts, media center and social activities.